Linuxfabrik/monitoring-plugins/check-plugins/acmesh-status/README.md

 * acme.sh is never executed.
 Its own `--list` reads each configuration file by sourcing it as shell code, which is not something a check should do to the files it is inspecting, so the files are parsed instead.
 * Certificates can be limited with `--match` and excluded with `--ignore`, both case-sensitive Python regular expressions matched against the store directory name (`www.example.com_ecc`); use `(?i)` for case-insensitive matching.
 An item hit by `--ignore` is dropped even if it also matches `--match`.
 * The recommendations are grouped by the command they carry, so the same fault on twenty domains is one line with `$DOMAIN` in place of the name rather than twenty paragraphs.
 A group covering a single certificate names that domain, so the command runs as it stands. `--ecc` addresses a different store than its absence does, so certificates of both key types are never folded into one command.
+* Running the renewal by hand is printed above the recommendations rather than among them.
+It is not an alternative to them: it produces the reason acme.sh has, which is what decides whether the certificate is repaired or retired.

 ## Fact Sheet